 Back to top

-Will my personal information be held or used outside of the European Economic Area (EEA)?
+Will my personal information be accessible outside the UK?

 Redfern for travel and accommodation bookings.
 Where the booking is for accommodation or flights the information will be accessible to their parent company in the United States.
 In order to safeguard your personal information and ensure you have the same rights as you would if your personal information was processed in the UK we have ensured that the parent company is registered with the US Privacy Shield, meaning the EU has agreed that they have an adequate level of data protection in place.

-No other personal information is routinely sent or stored outside the EEA.
-Should the transfer of personal information outside of the EEA become necessary, it will only take place if permitted by law, and then only where there are appropriate safeguards in place to protect the personal information.
+No other personal information is routinely sent or stored outside the UK.
+Should the transfer of personal information outside of the UK become necessary, it will only take place if permitted by law, and then only where there are appropriate safeguards in place to protect the personal information.

 Back to top